nf-core/viralrecon/README.md

         ~/.nextflow/assets/nf-core/viralrecon/bin/fastq_dir_to_samplesheet.py <FASTQ_DIR> samplesheet.csv
         ```

     * You can find the default keys used to specify `--genome` in the [genomes config file](https://github.com/nf-core/configs/blob/master/conf/pipeline/viralrecon/genomes.config).
-Where possible we are trying to collate links and settings for standard primer sets to make it easier to run the pipeline with standard keys.
-If you are able to get permissions from the vendor/supplier to share the primer information then we would be more than happy to support it within the pipeline.
+Where possible we are trying to collate links and settings for standard primer sets to make it easier to run the pipeline with standard keys; see [usage docs](https://nf-co.re/viralrecon/usage#illumina-primer-sets).

 ## Documentation